Demonstrating the benefits of integrating Zoho Projects and Zoho Books for efficient workflow management.

 Timesheet: A record of time spent by team members on project tasks.Within Zoho Books, build time corresponds to the duration of logged hours on a project that has been invoiced to the client.
 Conversely, unbuilt time refers to the logged hours that have yet to be invoiced.

-In order to set up this integration, you should be an admin in both your Zoho Books and Zoho Projects accounts.
+For integrating Zoho Projects and Zoho Books, you should be an admin in both your Zoho Books and Zoho Projects accounts.
 Also, make sure your Zoho Projects plan is Premium or higher, and your Zoho Books plan is Professional or higher.

-Let’s consider an example to illustrate how you can create a project in Zoho Projects and synchronize it with Zoho Books.
-Imagine you’re managing a software development team that has just secured a new client.
-You’ll initiate a project for this client, assign tasks to your team members, track their time and expenses, and generate invoices.
-This is where the integration between Zoho Projects and Zoho Books proves incredibly useful.
+This is where Integrating Zoho Projects and Zoho Books is incredibly useful.
 As you log into Zoho Projects, your landing page will be your starting point, offering personal and portfolio views.
 The widgets on this page are fully customizable, and you can easily add portal and project users by accessing the settings menu.

 To create the project, head over to the projects module and click the “New Project” button to initiate project creation.
 Simply input a title, assign a project owner, and provide a project description.
 Next, you can configure the billing method for the project.
 There are four billing methods to choose from, each tailored to different project dynamics.